PoofyEnigma/chaster-python-sdk/README.md

 Mocked - API call has a mock equivalent allowing for local development of bots and functions are documented<br>
 Tutorial - A tutorial demonstrating usage of the function written and the SDK pypi docs published<br>
 Extension Objects - DTO Tested and Validated<br>

+## Backlog
-Extension Information API - C&C the extension information component vs. the extension info in the lock obj
+- Extension Information API - C&C the extension information component vs. the extension info in the lock obj
+- Probably remove bespoke objects as input to api functions, such as in triggers

 ## Layer 2 Progress